DeViL303/MultiServer3-NautilusFork/README.md

 ### ODC Creator:
 - ODCs are small XML based files used for storing object information.
-- Fill out the fields and click create.
+- Usage: Fill out the fields and click create.
-- Create encryped ODCS in one operation - The SHA1 used to encrypt the file will be shown.
+- Create encrypted ODCS in one operation - The SHA1 used to encrypt the file will be shown when you click create.
 - Generate random UUIDs here with one click.
+The chances of generating a clashing UUID are extremely small.
 - The created file will have the name autofilled to UUID.odc or UUID_TXXX.odc if you included a version.
 - The ODC Content box will show the generated ODC for review.
 - Use the clear button to revert all fields to default before creating a new ODC.